patrickingle/phpdesktop-wordpress-sqlite/www/wp-content/plugins/smarty-for-wordpress/README.md

 * use the syntax global $wpdb; within the smarty loader file.

 # Changelog
+= 3.1.30.1 =
+* Fix loading issues with SmartyBC class

+= 3.1.30 =
+* Updated to Smarty version 3.1.30, added SmartyBC setting

+= 3.1.27.1 =
+* Updated Admin page

+= 3.1.27 =
+* Updated to smarty version 3.1.27

+= 3.1.21 =
+* Updated to smarty version 3.1.21

+= 3.1.18 =
+* Updated to smarty version 3.1.18

+= 3.1.13.4 =
+* Change child themes support to off by default, use the constant SMARTY_CHILDTHEMES = true, to turn on child themes support

+= 3.1.13.3 =
+* Fix when WP_USE_THEMES is off, wp-login and wp-register will not load the smarty loader
+* Enable child themes support, where the smarty files reside in the smarty directory structure under the theme selected including any child theme

-= 2.6.26 =
+= 3.1.13.2 =
-* Modified from Smarty version 2.6.26 to work as a Wordpress plugin
+* Fix plugins array definition in smarty directory initialization routine as reported by a user.

-= 2.6.26.1 =
+= 3.1.13.1 =
-* Added the smarty-display shortcode in addition to smarty-load
+* Fix when WP_USE_THEMES is off, wp-admin will not load the smarty loader but permit access to Wordpress admin dashboard.

-= 3.0.5 =
+= 3.1.13 =
-* Upgrade to smarty version 3.0.5
+* Upgrade to smarty version 3.1.13
+* When WP_USE_THEMES is false, will load a user define Smarty loader, and now your Smarty templates have access to the Wordpress codex

+= 3.0.7.2 =
+* Fix an issue when specifying multiple smarty plugin directories

+= 3.0.7.1 =
+* Fix deprecated issue, function call 'assign_by_ref' is unknown or deprecated

 = 3.0.7 =
 * Upgrade to smarty version 3.0.7
 * Added support for smarty plugins and trusted user directories
 * Added support to pass multiple variables to the template

-= 3.0.7.1 =
-* Fix deprecated issue, function call 'assign_by_ref' is unknown or deprecated

-= 3.0.7.2 =
-* Fix an issue when specifying multiple smarty plugin directories

-= 3.1.13 =
+= 3.0.5 =
-* Upgrade to smarty version 3.1.13
+* Upgrade to smarty version 3.0.5
-* When WP_USE_THEMES is false, will load a user define Smarty loader, and now your Smarty templates have access to the Wordpress codex

-= 3.1.13.1 =
-* Fix when WP_USE_THEMES is off, wp-admin will not load the smarty loader but permit access to Wordpress admin dashboard.

-= 3.1.13.2 =
-* Fix plugins array definition in smarty directory initialization routine as reported by a user.

-= 3.1.13.3 =
-* Fix when WP_USE_THEMES is off, wp-login and wp-register will not load the smarty loader
-* Enable child themes support, where the smarty files reside in the smarty directory structure under the theme selected including any child theme

-= 3.1.13.4 =
-* Change child themes support to off by default, use the constant SMARTY_CHILDTHEMES = true, to turn on child themes support

-= 3.1.18 =
-* Updated to smarty version 3.1.18

-= 3.1.21 =
+= 2.6.26.1 =
-* Updated to smarty version 3.1.21
+* Added the smarty-display shortcode in addition to smarty-load

-= 3.1.27 =
+= 2.6.26 =
-* Updated to smarty version 3.1.27
+* Modified from Smarty version 2.6.26 to work as a Wordpress plugin

 # Upgrade Notice